 Simple steps can be taken to improve our air quality and reduce their health risks.
 Examples would include controlling the source of contaminants, properly ventilating, changing filters regularly, controlling the humidity, performing regular housekeeping tasks with the proper equipment and supplies, and performing regular maintenance that protects our environment.
 An example of using proper cleaning equipment would be to have a HEPA filter on our vacuum cleaners.
 A HEPA filter is designed to remove 99.97% of airborne particles measuring 0.3 microns or greater in diameter.
 Examples of regular maintenance would include repairing leaking pipes, fixing or cleaning gutters and downspouts, cleaning or replacing filters in our HVAC unit and dehumidifiers.
 Lack of such regular maintenance can lead to moisture issues, which can then lead to mold contamination or the deterioration of our building components.
 Mixing high humidity with pollutants can lead to viral and bacterial diseases as well.

 Whether you are responsible for the environment of your home, rental property, or building . . . whether you are a facilities manager, property manager, landlord, construction or renovation professional . . .
 Sign up for our e-newsletters and E-book related to the Breathe Healthy Initiative by filling out our contact form below and selecting “Breathe Healthy Initiative” on the subject drop down.

-Baxter Environmental Group Inc’s Breathe Healthy Initiative aims to support those responsible for indoor environments by increasing awareness of the benefits of healthy buildings, the impact that unhealthy indoor environments can have on building occupants, the preventative maintenance that can be employed to keep environments healthy, and the reaction needed when poor indoor environmental quality is identified.
+Baxter Environmental Group Inc’s Breathe Healthy Initiative aims to support those responsible for indoor environments by increasing awareness of the benefits of safe renovation projects and maintaining healthy buildings, the impact that unhealthy indoor environments can have on building occupants, the preventative maintenance that can be employed to keep environments healthy, and the reaction needed when poor indoor environmental quality is identified.